threefoldtecharchive/bcdb/docs/api.md

 > **Note**: due to a bug in the server router, the query params must always be provided, to do an empty query (find everything) use `?_=` as query string. (for example `GET http:://localhost:50061/db/mycollection/?_=`)

+#### Different find modes
+You can select the `find` mode, using an optional header `x-find-mode`.
+This only supports 2 modes at the moment
+- `find` this is the default mode if the header is not set.
 Returns a stream of json object (not a list).
 The object ONLY contains the id and the metadata (tags) but not the content, if you need to retrieve the content a separate GET call must be done.
+- `list` this has to be selected by setting the `x-find-mode: list` header.
+In this mode the returned objects are just the ids of your objects that are matching your query.
+No tags are returned

 ## Acl endpoints
 Acl are use to configure `access control list` groups.
 A single ACL object is a group of user ids, associated with a permission string.
 Then the same object can be assigned to multiple objects at the same time.